Large Language Models are Powerful Electronic Health Record Encoders: Methods

-In contrast to generation, embedding-based methods treat an \ac{ehr}-to-text serialization as input and extract a fixed-dimensional representation for a downstream classifier \cite{gao_when_2024, lee_clinical_2025, contreras_dellirium_2024}.
-Gao et~al.\ provide a systematic comparison across serialization formats, \acp{llm}, and embedding strategies on MIMIC-III and a private 660-patient clinical-deterioration dataset, and report that \ac{llm} embeddings paired with a prediction head can be competitive in some settings.
-However, raw numerical features remain strong baselines \cite{gao_when_2024}.
-They also evaluate an encoder based approach producing \texttt{Yes} and \texttt{No} tokens in the zero-shot setting but find no discriminatory abilities for Mistral-7B-Instruct and Llama3-8B-Instruct.
+Embedding-based methods instead extract fixed-dimensional representations for downstream classifiers \cite{gao_when_2024, lee_clinical_2025, contreras_dellirium_2024, kirchler_large_2026}.
+Gao et~al.\ provide a systematic comparison across serialization formats, \acp{llm}, and embedding strategies on MIMIC-III and a private 660-patient clinical-deterioration dataset, reporting that \ac{llm} embeddings paired with a prediction head can be competitive in some settings, while raw numerical features remain strong baselines \cite{gao_when_2024}.
+They also evaluate a decoder-based approach producing \texttt{Yes} and \texttt{No} tokens in the zero-shot setting but find no discriminatory ability for Mistral-7B-Instruct and Llama3-8B-Instruct.
+The GRASP framework shows that combining LLM-derived embeddings of medical codes with transformer predictors improves cross-dataset generalization \cite{kirchler_large_2026}.
 The DeLLiriuM method introduced in \cite{contreras_dellirium_2024} also evaluates embeddings derived from different \acp{llm} for delirium prediction and performs detailed model introspection via a SHAP analysis.
-Most similar to our work is the Multiple Embedding Model for EHR (MEME) method, which encodes different \ac{ehr} modalities such as vitals, medications, and diagnoses into separate embeddings and fuses them with a self-attention layer \cite{lee_clinical_2025}.
+Most similar to our work is the \ac{meme} method, which encodes different \ac{ehr} modalities such as vitals, medications, and diagnoses into separate embeddings and fuses them with a self-attention layer \cite{lee_clinical_2025}.
 This framework uses the relatively small and efficient MedBERT language model for embedding creation and reports superior performance to GPT-4 \cite{lee_clinical_2025}.